-Ormston House and Limerick Culture and Arts Office, in partnership with Cavan Arts Office, Clare Arts Office and Tipperary Arts Office, are pleased to announce the River Residencies under the Arts Council of Ireland’s An Invitation to Collaboration scheme.
+River Residencies is a partnership project led by Ormston House and Limerick Culture and Arts Office, in partnership with Cavan Arts Office, Clare Arts Office and Tipperary Arts Office, under the Arts Council of Ireland’s An Invitation to Collaboration scheme.

-Following an international open call, the River Residencies will bring together artists and rural communities including boat-builders, folklorists, Geopark guides, historians, swimmers, citizen scientists and other catchment custodians, in partnership with four local authorities along the River Shannon.
+Following an international open call, the River Residencies brought together artists and rural communities including boat-builders, folklorists, Geopark guides, historians, swimmers, citizen scientists and other catchment custodians, in partnership with four local authorities along the River Shannon.

-William will work primarily with communities along the Shannon Estuary along the north shore of the Shannon Estuary, a Special Area of Conservation and home to various protected species of avian and aquatic life.
 William is an interdisciplinary artist working in Ireland and the UK exploring the connections between people and the environments they inhabit.
-Through photography and sound, he will explore connections between the community and the body of water of the River Shannon where they live and work.
+Through photography, film and sound, he explored connections between the community and the body of water of the River Shannon where they live and work.